foundry-rs/book/src/forge/gas-snapshots.md

 latest changes, you can use the `--diff` or `--check` options, which will compare the gas usage of your changes with the current `.gas-snapshot` file.

-`-diff` will compare against a snapshot and display changes from the snapshot.
+`--diff` will compare against a snapshot and display changes from the snapshot.
 It can also take an optional snapshot file `--diff <FILE_NAME>` with the default being `.gas-snapshot`.